In love it does not matter what you say, but what you feel. In poetry it does not matter what you feel, but what you say.

 - Luis de Góngora (1561-1627)

 Inspired by Luis de Góngora (1561-1627)'s quote, "In love it does not matter what you say, but what you feel.
 In poetry it does not matter what you feel, but what you say.".
-The titled responsion is
+The titled responsion frames the boundary conditions for our species.

 The finger gently touches la bouche.
 Sssshhh is the watchword interruptions of silence.
 Perturbed perhaps, the slight annoyance offers greater potentials for listening, learning and raising your overall intelligence.
 Poetry is a portal.